HJ-Leonardo-Cho/TOEFL-speaker/README.md

 ```bash
 python speaking.py
 ```
-#### 4. Building the .exe from Source (Optional)
+#### 4. Building the .exe from Source (Optional, but convenient)
-If you want to build the standalone `.exe` application yourself, follow these additional steps.
+If you want to build the standalone `.exe` GUI application yourself, follow these additional steps.

 ##### 1. Ensure PyInstaller is installed: The `requirements.txt` file should include `pyinstaller`.
 If not, install it
 ```bash